Interact with AI agents

 . - Choose the agent and position it in the widget grid.

 The Slack integration provides the most natural way to interact with Port's AI agents.
 This method abstracts all technical details, allowing for free-flowing conversations.
+By default, messages sent to the Port Slack app (either via direct message or by mentioning it in a channel) are handled by the agent router.

 You can interact with agents in two ways:

 - Direct messaging the Port Slack app.
+This will use the agent router.

 - Mentioning the app in any channel it's invited to.
+This will also use the agent router.

 When you send a message, the app will: